 What is the impact of changing marriage patterns?

-- Out marriage and elder care in the UK Jewish population, Harper and Levin, 2002-2008 - How do sex ratios in China influence marriage decisions and intrahousehold resource allocation?
-Porter, James Martin Trust, 2009-2012
+- Out marriage and elder care in the UK Jewish population, Harper and Levin, - · How do sex ratios in China influence marriage decisions and intra-James Martin Trust, 2009-2012

 What is the impact of population ageing on African families?